getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 For example, the thumbnail that results from calling `page.media['sample-image.jpg'].sepia().display('thumbnail').html()` will not have the `sepia()` action applied, but `page.media['sample-image.jpg'].display('thumbnail').sepia().html()` will.

+> [!WARNING]
-!
-Once you switch to thumbnail mode, you will be manipulating an image.
+> Once you switch to thumbnail mode, you will be manipulating an image.
 This means that even if your current media is a video, you can use all the image-type actions on the thumbnail.

 #### link

 Turn your media object into a link.
 All actions that you call before `link()` will be applied to the target of the link, while any actions called after will apply to what's displayed on your page.

+> [!CAUTION]
-!!
-After calling `link()`, Grav will automatically switch the display mode to **thumbnail**.
+> After calling `link()`, Grav will automatically switch the display mode to **thumbnail**.

 The following example will display a textual link (`display('text')`) to a sepia version of the `sample-image.jpg` file: